Steadily does the math you never do

 You type the goal and the deadline.
 It works backward to figure out when each step has to begin.

-The course still has to happen alongside groceries, appointments, and everything else.
+Your project still has to happen alongside errands, appointments, and everything else.
 Steadily merges project steps into your daily list so both get done.

-Each morning your Today view shows a mix of urgent daily tasks and the next step on your big project — ranked by what actually matters.
+Each morning your Today view shows urgent daily tasks and the next project step, ranked by what matters most.
+As the deadline gets closer, that step rises and lower-priority work moves down.

-You don’t choose between “keep up with life” and “make progress on the deadline.”
+You do not choose between keeping up with life and making progress on the deadline.
 You do both.

 Most people discover they’re overbooked when they’re already drowning.
 Steadily shows you weeks ahead.